rachfop/takomo-docs/docs/organizations/bootstrapping-member-accounts.md

   - organization
 ---

-It’s best practice to follow the principle of least privilege when deploying configuration to organization accounts.
+It's best practice to follow the principle of least privilege when deploying configuration to organization accounts.
 To achieve this, you should create an account administrator role with restricted permissions and use it to deploy configuration.
-Now, the next question is, how to create this restricted role in the first place?
+Now, the next question is how to create this restricted role in the first place?

 ## Bootstrap Configuration

-You can have separate bootstrap configuration that creates the restricted role and other resources that are needed to deploy the rest of the configuration with scoped down permissions.
+You can have a separate bootstrap configuration that creates the restricted role and other resources needed to deploy the rest of the configuration with scoped down permissions.

-Bootstrap configuration is defined using config sets but attached to organizational units and accounts with `bootstrapConfigSets` property.
+Bootstrap configuration is defined using config sets but attached to organizational units and accounts with the **bootstrapConfigSets** property.

 ### Example: Attaching bootstrap config sets